 8. Build a Consistent Positive Reputation

-Customers are way more perceptive than salespeople sometimes realise.
+Customers are way more perceptive than salespeople sometimes realize.
 You might not be having a great day; perhaps the leads you thought were solid didn’t pan out that way.

 Even though you might not be in the best of spirits, it’s important to not let that come across when dealing with customers because they will pick it up and quickly look for a way to get off the phone.